tfox121/contactFormLambda/README.md

 contactFormLambda is compatible with Node.js 10.16+

-You will need to already have an AWS account and AWS CLI setup on your computer, instructions [here](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv1.html).
+You will need to already have an AWS account and AWS CLI set up on your computer, instructions [here](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv1.html).

 ### On Linux